Modern Wallpaper in South Africa

 3.)
 The Easy Premium Wallpaper should peel off easily when it’s time to change, there’s no need for steaming or soaking.
 Simply lift a corner at the base of the wall and peel upwards!

 4.)
-Sticky Back Vinyl Wallpaper and 5.)
-Peel and Stick Wallpaper are the easiest by far to remove.
+Sticky Back Vinyl Wallpaper is the easiest to remove.
 Just like the super easy installation – simply peel and remove in one quick step!
 It can take as little as 15 minutes to remove a whole wall of wallpaper.

 Why you should Order More Wallpaper than you need…